dirigible-io/dirigible-io.github.io/help/ide_view_workspace.md

 *	File
 *	Folder

+More info about the type of the artifacts you can find [here](artifacts.html).

 When selecting an artifact, you can use the *Open* or *Open With* actions to load its content in the corresponding editor, for example, [Orion Editor](ide_editor_orion.html).

 A single user can have multiple workspaces, containing different set of projects.